 Issue Corrective Action Timeframe Completed?
 Comments Conduct annual pre-grazing forage height assessment: Spring 2007 (or prior to initiating grazing) N/A Grazing not taking place N/A Annual inspection.
-Annual N/A .4 Train lessee on forage utilization monitoring.
+N/A Train lessee on forage utilization monitoring.
 Spring 2007 (or prior to initiating grazing) N/A Grazing not taking place N/A As needed.
 N/A N/A Obtain lessee forage utilization monitoring reports as required by the lease agreement.
 Monthly N/A N/A See the Performance Tracking form.
 N/A Complete interior and riparian zone fences to allow a multi-pasture grazing system within the parcel (for grazing or cultivation practices).
 Spring 2007 N/A N/A grazing or cultivation practices).
 Annual inspection.
 N/A N/A Develop and inspect water at appropriate locations or water trucking plan.
 Spring 2007 N/A N/A Annual inspection.
 N/A N/A

-Mink Creek Parcel Compliance Monitoring

-Issue Corrective Action Timeframe Completed?
-Comments Public Access Use appropriate methods to determine and demarcate PacifiCorp owned lands.
-Fall 2007 YES Completed summer 2007 Annual inspection YES Looks good Insure fence and fence post condition on all boundaries to prevent trespass grazing and OHV access.
-Spring 2008 YES Extend northern fenceline further into the river to prevent trespass grazing.
-Complete the signage and facilities at the Oneida Narrows take-out with: (1) a recreational rules sign; (2) a "Part 8" sign; (3) a "No Fires" sign; (4) a "Pack It In, Pack It Out" sign; and (5) a portable toilet.
-Annual inspection.
-YES Fence inspection in spring of 2015-good condition-signs in good condition Install one sign at the planning area's south entrance that includes: (1) recreational rules; (2) "Part 8"; (3) "No Fires"; (4) a "Speed Limit 10 mph"; and, (5) Fall 2006 YES "No ATVs" sign to be added to entrance of canyon/not complete "Pack It In, Pack It Out" requirement.
-Annual inspection.
-YES Maintain the Narrows take-out parking area according to RTSP standards (p.
+Mink Creek Parcel Compliance Monitoring Date: August 30, 2017 Technician: Bryan Westerberg Corrective Action Timeframe Completed?
+Comments Issue • Use appropriate methods to determine and Fall 2007 YES Completed summer 2007 demarcate PacifiCorp owned lands.
+Public Access Annual YES Looks good inspection Insure fence and fence post condition on all YES Spring 2008 boundaries to prevent trespass grazing and OHV access.
+Extend northern fenceline further into the river to prevent trespass grazing.
+Annual YES Fence inspection in spring of 2017-good condition-signs in inspection.
+Complete the signage and facilities at the Oneida good condition Narrows take-out with: (1) a recreational rules sign; (2) a "Part 8" sign; (3) a "No Fires" sign; (4) a "Pack It In, Pack It Out" sign; and (5) a portable toilet.
+Install one sign at the planning area's south entrance that includes: (1) recreational rules; (2) "Part 8"; (3) Fall 2006 YES Complete "No Fires"; (4) a "Speed Limit 10 mph"; and, (5) "Pack It In, Pack It Out" requirement.
+Annual YES inspection.
+Maintain the Narrows take-out parking area YES Initially completed Ongoing according to RTSP standards (p.
 29).
-Ongoing YES Initially completed Annual inspection/ Biweekly removal of debris.
-YES Parking area in good condition Maintain boat access (RTSP, p.
-29).
-Ongoing YES Initially completed
+Annual inspection/ Biweekly YES Parking area in good condition removal of debris.